Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Visual Definition of Color__

 Colors have inherent meaning for most users, albeit sometimes those colors are culturally defined.

+> Example
-For example, in the North American world the color red is often used communicate an error in a computer system.
+In the North American world the color red is often used communicate an error in a computer system.

 [provide example of color usage in North America and Asia]

 __Visual Differentiation Between Color__

-nVision uses colors in conjuunction with iconography to visual cue users into what type of content they are interacting with.
+nVision uses colors in conjunction with iconography to visual cue users into what type of content they are interacting with.
 Its vitally important that we don't always use color solely to provide these visual cues.
 Not only is this an Accessibility issue it can sometimes reduce the definition that the color is trying to convey about an interaction.

 [provide example visual using  nVision App colors]